 Substance Abuse In College Students: Statistics & Rehab Treatment

-5 min read · 8 sections
+5 min read · 10 sections

 What you will learn:

-Reasons and Causes of Substance Abuse Among College Students
+Causes of Substance Abuse Among College Students

-What Drugs Do College Students Abuse Most?
+What Drugs Do College Students Use Most?

 Does Insurance Cover Rehab for College Students?

-The Long and Short Term Impacts of Substance Use in College Students
+The Long- and Short-Term Impacts of Substance Use in College Students

 Substance abuse can cause many consequences for college students that are not limited to their academic life.
-Some of the short- and long-term impacts of drug and alcohol abuse in college students can include:5,7,8
+Some of the short- and long-term impacts of drug and alcohol misuse in college students can include:5,7,8

 • Risky or dangerous behaviors.
 This can include doing things you normally wouldn’t do, like driving under the influence, being involved in assault (either as a victim or perpetrator), getting into fights, stealing, or engaging in risky sexual behaviors or date rape.
 Many of these behaviors can be potentially lethal.